In order to become a CRRC-approved Accredited Testing Laboratory, you must attend a Lab Training in addition to filling out the necessary forms below.

 A CRRC Rapid Ratings Laboratory is an AITL or Test Farm (AMTLs are not eligible) that is approved by the CRRC to conduct the Practice for Laboratory Aging of Roofing Materials in order to develop simulated aged radiative property values for CRRC product ratings.
 Only roofing products are eligible for Rapid Ratings at this time.

-Laboratories and Test Farms interesting in becoming a Rapid Ratings Laboratory must adhere to the following requirements:
+Laboratories and Test Farms interested in becoming a Rapid Ratings Laboratory must adhere to the following requirements:

 Send at least one representative from your laboratory who will be responsible for supervising or performing the lab aging simulation to a CRRC Lab Training; and